 Chopstick or a Phillips screwdriver for poking holes in moss

-Succulents (suggested, but nearly any kind will work):
+Succulent cuttings (these are suggested, but nearly any kind will work):

 Crassula ovata ‘Minima” (mini jade), 60